 You’ve set your sights high.
 You want a course that connects you with up-to-the minute ideas and discussions.
-We’ve designed our full-time Economics degree to match that ambition.
+We’ve designed our full-time Business with Economics degree to match that ambition.
 Based in Cambridge, you’ll be at the forefront of current issues and challenges in economics.
 And you won’t just learn in the lecture theatre.
 There’s the chance to get involved in extracurricular activities, debating big ideas such as the minimum wage, capitalism and Brexit, and gain valuable work experience with a placement year.

 You know there’s more to economics than meets the eye.
 Beyond the theory, there is the space where economics collides with the world – and there’s never just one way of looking at things.
 Economics isn’t just about the numbers.
 It’s about making sense of those numbers and understanding how things work and change across industries.